rarible/sdk/README.md

     currency: { '@type': 'ETH' },
     value: BigNumber {...}
   }
-  Result of invoke getConvertableValue function is always undefined if you pass non-wrapped token contract because converting of non-wrapped tokens is not supported
+  The Result of invoking getConvertableValue function is always undefined if you pass a non-wrapped token contract because converting of non-wrapped tokens is not supported.
  */
 getConvertableValue({
   assetType: { "@type": "ERC20", contract: wethContract }, // payment asset